1. A Wolf Spider with an Egg Sac

 8. Eastern Hercules Beetle

-I have to admit - I kind of like this guy.
+We have to admit - we kind of like this guy.
 No, they are not small.
 Yes, they are a little intimidating.
 Oh, and the males have pincers on their heads and like to fight each other with them.
 But fear not, they are harmless to humans.
 As part of the Rhinoceros Beetle family, they can be found in hardwood forests in the Eastern U.S. This one was photographed at the Mattaponi Wildlife Management Area.
+They should be fairly easy to spot because of their size.
+Although their color usually tends to be a bland brownish and black, they can also have a more green body like the one in this picture.

 9. Emerald Ash Borer